kbirk/esper/README.md

 ### Viewports

-A viewport defines the rendering resolution and pixel offset within the canvas element.
+An `esper.Viewport` defines a rendering resolution and pixel offset within the canvas element.
 By default, the viewport will be set to the size and resolution of the canvas element with no offset.

     // Create the viewport.
     var viewport = new esper.Viewport();